 Make the rules clear on the cleaning methods employees should use to keep their desks tidy, as well as what they shouldn’t do at their desks (such as leaving personal belongings there).
 You can set up locker rooms in your hybrid workplace for employees to use instead.

-You can easily create hot desking policies with a hybrid workplace management solution such as OfficeRnD Hybrid.
+You can easily create hot desking policies with a hybrid workplace management solution such as OfficeRnD Workplace.

-A desktop vacuum cleaner helps hybrid employees clean off dust and other particles from their hot desks.
-This tool can also easily clean up messes that previous employees may leave behind, such as hair or food crumbs.
+A desktop vacuum helps employees clear dust and crumbs from a hot desk, including anything a previous user left behind, such as hair or food crumbs.

 A couple of simple cleaning tools go a long way in helping employees stay safe.